-- the name of the UAS pilot,
+- the name of the UAS operator,

 - the type of UAS to be flown,

-- the dates, times, and locations where the UAS will be operated, and
+- the dates, times, and locations where the UAS will be operated,

 - Hobby or recreational users who wish to record campus events or performances, must obtain additional advance approval from the event or performance organizer, who will work in conjunction with University Communications.